Addiction Treatment

 Addiction Counseling Can Help You Reclaim Your Life

-I believe in taking a compassionate, yet practical approach to addiction recovery.
-While we will set you up to avoid relapse, I also understand that you may not be ready to quit completely, in which case we can devise a strategy to help you build awareness around your use and explore ways to cut back.
-If you are ready to quit but then relapse, I can help you put on the brakes, learn what you can from the relapse, and get back on track.
-While recovering from addiction is challenging and takes work, it is possible.
-With a willingness to engage in the addiction treatment process, you can change your life.
-You can grow in your relationships; achieve your goals; feel better mentally, emotionally, and physically; and determine how you want your life to be.
+I believe in taking a compassionate yet practical approach to addiction recovery.
+While we will work to reduce the likelihood of relapse, I also understand that you may not be ready to quit completely.
+In that case, we can develop a strategy to help you build awareness around your use and explore ways to cut back.
+If you are ready to quit but experience a relapse, I can help you pause, learn from the setback, and regain momentum.
+Although recovery is challenging and requires effort, it is absolutely possible.
+With a willingness to engage in the treatment process, you can change your life.
+You can strengthen your relationships, achieve your goals, improve your mental, emotional, and physical well-being, and create the life you want to live.
+You still may have questions or concerns about addiction treatment and recovery…

 I’m not sure if I’m dealing with an addiction or if I need treatment.